 Some customers store all of their customer data in a single logical partition, with a column in every table that identifies which of the tenants the data belongs to.
 Often this is the case in a reporting data warehouse, but your operational system may also exist this way.
 It is more rare in industries that have strict regulations around personal identifying information, such as healthcare.

-Solution: One Workbook with Row Level Security, published to each Tableau Site
+Solution A: One Workbook with Row Level Security

 A simple example is a “customer_ID” column on every row of data in the database.
 Using Row Level Security, join in the “security_table” on “customer_ID”, then put your security calculation of “[Username] = USERNAME()” as a data source filter.
 This will always filter the data down to just those rows that the user should see.

+The most air-tight secure way is to publish a copy of the Workbook to a Site for each of your customers.
 The convenient thing is that since all of the tenants are in the same database, you will just need to publish the workbook or data source to each Tableau Site, with no changes.
+Pretty nifty, huh?

 Standard SaaS / HIPAA-Compliant: 1 database server, 1 logical partition per tenant